nanjalaruth/PRS-Analysis-Nextflow-Pipeline/README.md

 nextflow run nanjalaruth/PRS-Analysis-Nextflow-Pipeline -resume -c <path to your edited conf/test.config file>
 ```

-If you have cloned the Github repository, run it as:
+If you have cloned the Github repository, and modified the config file on your terminal, run it as:
 ```
-nextflow run main.nf -resume -c <path to your edited conf/test.config file>
+nextflow run main.nf -resume -c conf/test.config
 ```

 ### To run the updated version of this pipeline, run: